anthony-devarti/tic-tac-toe/pseudocode.md

 push model to the page
 create and display 9 buttons with a default value of ' '
+    buttons should be correlated to the value of their same index in the board the button id should match their board index for clarity create an area for the title create a zone for messages such as who's turn it is modal or alert in bootstrap a reset button that restarts the game and invokes the reset function in the controller should be a physical button with a reset symbol that invokes the reset button

 # Controller

-Functions to make:
+## Functions to make:
 function onClick()
     Set state of board (in setters for model) i is the clicked tile
         let board[i] = currentplayer
     update view
-            show symbols on each tile according to the current state of the board object

-    remove the event listener
+            show symbols on each tile according to the current state of the board object remove the event listener
-        remove the event listener associated with that specific tile apply css class "clicked" to make it not look like a button anymore
+        remove the event listener associated with that specific tile apply css class "clicked" to make it not look like a button anymore wincons()

-compare to wincons()
         list out all possible win conditions
-    if current player is x and win condition is true "x wins" if current player is o and win condition is true "o wins"
+        if current player is x and win condition is true "x wins" if current player is o and win condition is true "o wins" switch()

-switch the turn
         if current player ='x' {
             current player = 'o'
         } else {
             current player ='x'
         }

 function reset()
     set endGame:false